-Platelet-rich plasma (PRP) is a biological adjunct derived from autologous blood which is thought to aid healing of various bone, ligament, cartilage, and muscle injuries.
+Platelet-rich plasma (PRP) is a biological adjunct derived from autologous blood, which is thought to aid the healing of various bone, ligament, cartilage, and muscle injuries.
 PRP is composed of various cytokines, growth factors, and concentrations of leukocytes and platelets.
 PRP is often used clinically to expedite healing as a non-operative treatment or operative adjunct.
-However, studies have reported mixed effects of PRP and clinicians continue to employ this adjunct despite little understanding of its mechanism of action.
+However, studies have reported mixed effects of PRP, and clinicians continue to employ this adjunct despite little understanding of its mechanism of action.